 4. Set Minimum Confidence Thresholds

-Only implement changes when results reach at least 95% statistical confidence.
-This means there’s only a 5% chance your observed difference occurred randomly rather than due to your tested variable.
+Only implement changes when results reach at least 95% statistical confidence, a standard threshold that means there’s only a 5% chance your observed difference occurred randomly rather than due to your tested variable.

 Using lower confidence thresholds leads to false positives that can harm long-term performance.